 And eating in Porto will not break the bank.
-Many local cafes, cervejarias (pubs) and restaurants in Porto are very affordable.
+Many local cafes, cervejarias (pubs) and Porto restaurants are affordable.

 If you love eating as much as I do and are excited to go on a culinary journey in Porto, then get ready!
-I’ll show you exactly what to eat in Porto Portugal and where to find the best Porto food.
+I’ll show you exactly what to eat in Porto Portugal and where to find the best food in Porto.

-Before trying some of the best food in Porto, check out my post on all the best things to do in Porto in 2 days so you can get an idea of what you can do in the city.
+Before trying some of the best food in Porto, check out my post on all the best things to do in Porto in 2 days to get an idea of what you can do in the city.

-Here are few additional tips for eating in Porto:
+Here are a few additional tips for eating in Porto:

 - Bring your credit card as many places accept credit cards only.

-- Also, bring cash as a handful of cafes in Porto only accept cash.
+- Bring cash as a handful of cafes in Porto only accept cash.

 - Check the hours of operation when you are eating in Porto.
-Most restaurants open during lunch (between 12 pm to 3 pm), close for a couple of hours and then open again for dinner (7 pm until late).
+Most restaurants open during lunch (between 12-3pm), close for a couple of hours and then open again for dinner (7pm until late).

 - When you see “cervejaria” in the restaurant name, you’ll likely find good local food.
 A cervejaria is similar to a pub or cafe.

-Here is a quick summary of the 17 best food in Porto:
+Here is a quick summary of all the must eat food in Porto: